DesperatePeter/starsector-advanced-weapon-control/README.md

 Note: If you don't have a markdown renderer handy, you can read the online version at <https://github.com/DesperatePeter/starsector-advanced-weapon-control/blob/master/README.md>

+## Installation ##

+Simply download the release from <https://github.com/DesperatePeter/starsector-advanced-weapon-control/releases> and unzip it in your mods folder.
+If you install a new version, please make sure to delete the old folder before doing so.

 ## Controls ##

 Press #, where # is the Weapon Group Number on the NUMPAD, to cycle between firing modes for that group. **Make sure to enable Num-Lock!**